 Certification per UL 1741 SA as grid support utility interactive inverters

-Because Inverters certified for IEEE 1547-2003 do not currently provide adequate grid support functionality, in the interim period while IEEE P1547.1 is not yet revised and published, certification of all inverter-based applications is needed.
-For example, in one NPCC Area the following approach was taken to assure having inverters installed with a standardized set of grid support functionalities to ensure the reliability of the BES (e.g. maintaining acceptable system frequency and voltage).:
+Because Inverters certified for IEEE 1547-2003 do not currently provide adequate grid support functionality, in the interim period while IEEE P1547.1-2018 is not yet revised and published, certification of all inverter-based applications is needed.
+For example, in one NPCC Area the following approach was taken to assure having inverters installed with a standardized set of grid support functionalities to ensure the reliability of the BPS (e.g. maintaining acceptable system frequency and voltage).:

 Should be compliant with only those parts of Clause 6 (Response to Area EPS abnormal conditions) of IEEE Std.
 1547-2018 (2nd ed.)1 that can be certified per the type test requirements of UL 1741 SA (September 2016).